craigthackerx/craigthacker-dot-dev/docs/index.md

 gh-badge: [star, fork, follow]
 ---

 I'm a DevOps Engineer and enjoy providing modern solutions to age old IT problems.
 I am currently working as a Principal Engineer for [NHS National Services Scotland](https://www.nss.nhs.scot/) in the Cloud team there.
-I spend a lot of my time in the usual topics DevOps guys are interested in:
+I am always working in the usual topics DevOps folk are, such as:

 - Terraform
 - Docker/Kubernetes